Teranur/Dataquest_manchester_property/README.md

 4. Open the Jupyter notebook to explore the analysis and cleaning choices: jupyter notebook data_cleaning.jup.ipynb

+5. Visualizations and analysis done in PowerBI: import the cleaned parquet file into PowerBI

 ## Contact

 Questions or suggestions?
 Please open an issue in this repository or contact email ch.sobczak97@gmail.com.